-Level I Prerequisites: Academic Reading and Writing Levels of 6; Admission to the Radiography program; RAD 100 minimum grade "B-"
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Admission to the Radiography program 15 lecture, 30 lab, 0 clinical, 0 other, 45 total contact hours

 This course is designed to prepare students to operate radiographic equipment in the clinical setting.
 Students will acquire the knowledge and skills needed to operate basic fixed and mobile x-ray equipment and accessory devices that are used to produce quality diagnostic radiographic images.
 This course will include laboratory sessions which will integrate the theories of image production with the practical application of equipment operation.